Table of Contents[Hide][Show]

 Searching online for discount Disney tickets can feel overwhelming.
 It’s important to make sure you’re buying from a reputable website.
 Our TravelingMom team recommends Get Away Today for discount Disney tickets and vacation packages.

 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it!
 Great customer service is another reason why we recommend Get Away Today.
-From buying your tickets to planning your Disney vacation, they help you every step of the way.
+From buying your tickets to planning your Disney vacation, the company helps you every step of the way.
 Read our full review of Get Away Today here.

 TravelingMom Tip: Find out how to get official Disney gear at a discount.

-If you want to know what it would cost to go to Disney World for your family, ask for a free quote here.
+If you want to know how much it would cost to go to Disney World for your family, ask for a free quote here.

-Get Away Today is offering to hold your 2021 Disney vacation for just $175 down.
-Better yet, the final payment is due just seven days before you go.
+Get Away Today is offering to hold your 2022 Disney vacation for just $200 down.
+Better yet, the final payment is due just 30 days before you go.
 So put your next Disney vacation on layaway and have fun planning your next trip!

 Is a Park Hopper Ticket Worth the Cost?

-As of this article’s publishing, park hopping has returned to Walt Disney World.
-However, it is not the same as it was pre-Covid.
-Due to the capacity limitations, all theme park visitors must “reserve” their spot to visit a park through the Disney Park Pass System.
-Visitors with a valid theme park ticket with park hopper option as well as an initial park reservation will be allowed to “hop” to any other park after 2pm.
+Thanks to the lingering effects of the pandemic, the parks still have capacity limits.
+That means all theme park visitors must “reserve” their spot to visit a park through the Disney Park Pass System.
+The park hopper option allows you to “hop” to any other park after 2pm.

-If you’re buying a multi-day pass (which is substantially cheaper than buying single tickets each day), you have to pay for the “hopping” for the entire ticket, even if you only plan to hop on a day or two.
+If you’re buying a multi-day pass, you have to pay for “hopping” for every day of the ticket, even if you only plan to hop on a day or two.

 This can really add up if you’re traveling with your family.
 Plus the time you take traveling from one park to another is less time spent actually enjoying a park!